We have narrowed down our list to the top 10 things to do in Dusseldorf with the kids during a quick weekend adventure.

 10 Things to do in Dusseldorf with kids

 If you are just moving into the area, stretching your legs during a layover or making a weekend of it, Dusseldorf has a little something for everyone.
-Of all the amazing things to see and do, let alone eat and drink (because there is a lot of that available around here too), we have narrowed down our list to the top 10 things to do in Dusseldorf with the kids during a quick weekend adventure.
+Of all the amazing things to see and do, let alone eat and drink (because there is a lot of that available around here too).

 If a guided tour isn’t what you are looking for, take the time to walk the castle grounds and explore the gardens.
 There is plenty to see and explore, just watch the children carefully, as there are many water features, including large bodies of water.